Updated: Mar 5

 Speaking of email addresses, please pay the whopping $6 a month for a G-Suite so your email address is email@example.com.
 Using firstname.lastname@example.org screams rookie and lets possible business clients know you are not serious about your company.

-Getting a G-Suite includes a a couple email slots so always have a generic one for your website like email@example.com or firstname.lastname@example.org.
-Down the road, when your increase your team members, that email can be assigned to a (virtual) assitant.
+Getting a G-Suite includes a couple of email slots so always have a generic one for your websites like email@example.com or firstname.lastname@example.org.
+Down the road, when your increase your team members, that email can be assigned to a (virtual) assistant.
 If you and your business partner share a business card, the info@yourcompany also works for one card.

 So, what the heck is a "jolific" anyway?

 Our last name is Josey and we put a "Jo" spin on a lot of things.
-For example, our back yard is called the "Joasis."
-We have a "Jozebo," a hammock in the back corner we call "Johammocksburg," a fire pit called "Ring around the Josey" and a sand box called the "Josey Shore."
+For example, our backyard is called the "Joasis."
+We have a "Jozebo," a hammock in the back corner we call "Johammocksburg," a fire pit called "Ring around the Josey" and a sandbox called the "Josey Shore."
 In the spirit of the acorn we chose as our icon, we combined Josey with "prolific" and thus created, "Jolific."
-Issues with using a made up word is having to spell it ALL the time but to us, it's worth it.
-It's represents our personality and holds a lot of meaning for us.
+Issues with using a made-up word are having to spell it ALL the time but to us, it's worth it.
+It represents our personality and holds a lot of meaning for us.
 We never want to stop growing.

 You want a business name that is easy to remember but also represents you.
 Jolific is not memorable but once I say, "It's Josey + Prolific because we're all about growth" people start to get it.
 Maybe you love a dragonfly because it represents change, you could be Transformation Homes with a dragonfly logo.
 Maybe you're an avid runner so you can call your company Finish Line Homes.
 Maybe you love pink azaleas and call your company Azalea Homes and every house you renovate includes pink azaleas in the front yard.
 Maybe you're a fisherman, you could call your company Tackle Box Reel Estate and your tagline could be, "Let us hook the best deal for your home!"